 Our conference is held in the Michael S. Brown Village Center on the north side of campus.
 Overnight guests are housed in the Village apartment housing.

 For your comfort, please bring a sweater or jacket.
 Classrooms can sometimes be chilly.
 Bring a notebook and writing instrument.
 You may also bring a laptop.
 If you want to take part in the open mic, bring a short piece of your work to read.
-Overnighters should bring a linens pillow and blanket for a single bed.
-Sheets and towels are provided.
+Overnighters should bring linens (sheets, pillow, blanket, towels).

 For a $50 fee you will get a thirty-minute private session with one of our faculty members.